 Finding out if there have been price reductions is another good indicator of interest in the house as well as the seller’s overall motivation.
 If the house has been on the market for a while without a price reduction, and you feel it’s overpriced, it might not even be worth attending the open house.

+Another question to ask at an open house if you're viewing a vacant home is "For how long has the home been unoccupied?".
 A home that’s been vacant for ages might have fallen into disrepair.
 Too long a vacancy might be cause for alarm, especially when you consider the risk of squatters.